 Stop the Press!
 Here is some important news about this year’s annual convention of the Canadian Aviation Historical Society.
 Please have a look here:

-2017 is a good year for aviation anniversaries.
+2017 is a good year for aviation anniversaries + the best deal you’ll ever see for a lovely new set of Air Transport in Canada.
 Two big ones are the Beech 18 (turns 80) and the Boeing 737 (turns 50).
 There’s even a CANAV Books 20th anniversary.
 In 1997 CANAV launched its grandest title – Air Transport in Canada.
 It was an exciting evening out at the since-demolished Constellation Hotel on Airport Road near YYZ.
 However, at one point I’d been worrying about how the whole thing would go, for by mid-afternoon “ATC” still hadn’t arrived from the printer in Manitoba.
 Finally, the shipment — all 20 tons of it — pulled into the warehouse and we were in business.
 A solid crowd turned out for a good old aviation get together.
 A bonus was the presence at the front entrance of former TCA Super Constellation CF-TGE (now part of the Museum of Flight in Seattle).
 Several of the old timers attending knew this old classic personally.

 “ATC” remains one of the world’s grandest-ever aviation titles – 2 volumes, 5 kg, 1030 pages, 9×12 format, 3000+ photos, etc. It’s 53 chapters include a solid outline of the early days of commercial aviation in Canada, everything imaginable about the evolution of Canada’s airlines and air transport in the RCAF to the modern era, the first comprehensive history of the helicopter in Canada, ditto for corporate aviation and aerial surveying, on and on.